Countly/countly-sdk-documentation/sdk_dev_guide/curent.md

   As mentioned before, the first step uses "getAvailableFeedbackWidgets" function, which is also used for automatic feedback widgets.
-After inspecting the returned list, the developer would select one widget he would want to report from the list of widgets, and then he would assign this widget as the "CountlyFeedbackWidget<span>" object.</span>
+After inspecting the returned list, the developer would select one widget he would want to report from the list of widgets, and then he would use this as the "CountlyFeedbackWidget<span>" object.</span>
 </p>
 <p>
   <span>Second step uses the "CountlyFeedbackWidget" object from the previous step and calls "getFeedbackWidgetData" function.
 This function call accepts the "CountlyFeedbackWidget" object and a callback.
 That callback returns 2 values - the retrieved "CountlyWidgetData" JSON and an error message string.
 The string is used in case there are some issues with this call. </span>